-Our ongoing effort to teach students to make 3D parts and assemble prosthetic hands, under the certification of the engineering charity e-NABLE.
+Our project to make free prosthetic hands for orphans in Haiti and any needy child in the world.
+We teach students to make 3D parts and assemble prosthetic hands, under the certification of the engineering charity e-NABLE.
 We arrange for them to be distributed free to those in need anywhere in the world.

 David Tamen, our VP of Engineering, is certified by e-NABLE to make the Unlimbited Phoenix Hand.
 This is a three-part prosthesis that can provide mobility and allow two-handed tasks for a child missing a limb up to an elbow stump.